This post contains affiliate links. Visit our Disclosure page for details.

 - The Secret to Packing Light in Winter

-To enjoy your time in Switzerland to the fullest, you’ll want to ensure that you’ve packed to perfection; it’s an expensive country for shopping, so you don’t want to find yourself having to buy something simply because you didn’t bring it with you.
+To enjoy your time in Switzerland to the fullest, ensure that you’ve packed to perfection; it’s an expensive country for shopping, so you don’t want to have to buy something simply because you didn’t bring it with you.

 As a rule, Swiss women tend to dress in a chic, conservative way, favoring high-quality, classic pieces in neutral colors.
 To fit in with the locals and stay cozy, here are some tips on what to bring to Switzerland.